iris-lh/zMagic/notes/schools.md

   - summons a pack of zombie pigmen
 - lightning strike
   - summon a lightning bolt
-- gather skeletons
+- gather undead
-  - teleports all skeletons within a certain radius to current location
+  - teleports all undead within a certain radius to current location
 - scramble
   - teleport all players and mobs within a certain radius in random directions
 - plague